-Parker’s story is primarily of a dialogue between Peter, a “pale young man” and a “clear-eyed girl” the morning after a night of drinking and with friends.
-She helps him piece together the events of the previous evening.
-She assures him that his drunken behavior was not that bad and that, in fact, he was “perfectly fine” throughout most of the evening.
-The key event of the story worth noting is when she tells the man that he revealed romantic feelings for her, and that she has similar feelings for him.
+Parker’s story is primarily a dialogue between Peter, a “pale young man” and an unnamed “clear-eyed girl” the morning after a night of drinkng with friends.
+She helps him piece together the events of the previous evening and assures him that his drunken behavior was not that bad and that, in fact, he was “perfectly fine” throughout most of the evening.
+The key event of the stoy worth noting is when she tells the man that he revealed romantic feelings for her, and that she has similar feelings for him.
 The man’s reaction to this turn (as shown in the last sentence) can be viewed as a warning to monitor both the amount of alcohol you drink and what you say when drinking.

-If alcohol has ever put you in a situation where you felt like a third person character in your first person life then “You Were perfectly Fine” is worth a read as a cautionary tale.
+If alcohol has ever put you in a situation were you felt like a third person character in your first person life then “You Were perfectly Fine” will feel familiar.
 If alcohol hasn’t struck you with a bit of amnesia this is an interesting a study of character motivation.
-Parker’s ability to create characters that conceal more than they reveal is just one of many reasons why her work should be on your shelf.
+Parker’s ability to create characters who conceal more than they reveal is just one of many reasons why her work should be on your shelf.

 Leave a Reply